RedPitaya/RedPitaya/Test/lcr/README.md

 developer: CimeM

-Latest version of lcr meter saved to lcr.c

-lcr.c is the code most of the work has been put in.

-binary files have to be created with compiling, before uploading to RedPitaya
+lcr version 2.2

+TODO
+- waiting functionality
+- calibration results have to be saved on pitaya and later used for calculating results
+- DC_bias has to be tested
+- calibration selection functionality testing